MGoibert/MGoibert.github.io/_posts/2020-3-6-ArXiv-Alert.md

 </plist>
 ```

-Then, all you have to do is to load what we have just done so that your scheduled process is taken into account: `launchctl load ~/Library/LaunchAgents/MY_PLIST_FILENAME.plist`.
+Then, all you have to do is to load what we have just done so that your scheduled process is taken into account by running in your Terminal:

+{% highlight r %}
+launchctl load ~/Library/LaunchAgents/MY_PLIST_FILENAME.plist
+{% endhighlight %}

 <br/>